Is it complex? Break it down!

 Once converted, the process proceeds to fulfill and prepare the order for shipment.

-If a service in the system already broadcasts an event to notify that an order has been created, warehouse, another service, can react and proceed with orders fulfillment.
-Similarly, can shipping.
+If a service in the system already broadcasts an event to notify that an order has been created, the warehouse, another service, can react and proceed with order fulfillment.
+Similarly, shipping can.

 From a service boundaries perspective, fulfillment and shipping are not part of the order management “thing” because the order management thing does not exist.
 Order management is a “user mental model” concept that doesn’t translate into a service.

 Fulfillment and shipping are long-running business transactions, though.
 They are both started by the order-created event.
-Fulfillment, during its lifecycle, will collect items from warehouse shelves and take care of all the exceptions connected to no more in-stock items.
+During its lifecycle, fulfillment will collect items from warehouse shelves and take care of all the exceptions connected to no more in-stock items.
 It’ll do so by raising events, not directly managing the exception.
 Other services will handle those events and make decisions on how to proceed.
-One of these might be shipping that can turn what was supposed to be a single shipment into multiple deliveries once stocks are replenished.
+One of these might be shipping, which can turn what was supposed to be a single shipment into multiple deliveries once stocks are replenished.

 When the order is shipped, an invoice is issued and marked as due based on its payment terms.
 Later on, the order management system checks for overdue invoices.